kyadi/string-server/README.md

 # string-server
-this is the string server project by group 18
+this is the string server in c